sawyers/sam-npc-gen/README.md

 npc background generator

-Python hoby project to generate NPC's for DnD.
+Python hobby project to generate NPC's for DnD.

 Intended as a simple project to learn more about python scripts

+Makefile provided for linux systems